CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/cli-vm/aws_cli_launch_vm_c6a.8xlarge.md

 ### Use the following command to obtain the public IP address of the machine.

-This command is commented out, as the instance hasn't been created yet. keeping the instructions for documentation purposes.

 `aws ec2 describe-instances --region=us-east-1 --filters "Name=image-id,Values=ami-088f82f334dde0c9f" | grep PublicIpAddress`